aptakhin/Bike/docs/using-s11n.md

 Using s11n
 ====================

-Currently s11n has support of one format s11n-text.
+Currently s11n has support of only XML format.

 Examples
 ---------------------